When can you begin to exercise after hysterectomy?

 Hysterectomy Recovery exercises

-1. Breathing exercises are important as they help to clear the lungs and prevent long infections.
+1. Breathing exercises are important as they help to clear the lungs and prevent lung infections.
 Do these exercises sitting up in bed or in a chair by the bed.
-Take a deep breath through your nose, hold 3 to 5 seconds, and release the air slowly trough your mouth.
+Take a deep breath through your nose, hold 3 to 5 seconds, and release the air slowly through your mouth.
 When you inhale make your ribcage expand.

 2. Coughing exercises help to clear the lungs of excess mucus.
-This can be painful if you have an incision in the abdomen.
+This can be painful if you have a wound in the abdomen.
 It helps when you use a pillow or a towel to support the wound while you try to cough.

 Walking after hysterectomy